 - Education and Skills Online — A new computer-delivered assessment linked to PIAAC.
 It provides individual results for persons who want to demonstrate readiness skills, and allows institutions, organizations and local governments to assess a population for training and research purposes.
-Scheduled to be available in early 2015.

 - The World Bank's Skills Toward Employment and Productivity (STEP) — This program, which is part of PIAAC, measures reading literacy and component skills.
 It seeks to help countries assess how different skill sets affect labor-market opportunities, and provides information on employability and marketability.